x-farzan/Academind-React-basics/README.md

 # React-Course
-This is my first react course from academing
+This is my first react course from academind